chylex/TweetDuck/README.md

 The solution contains several C# projects for executables and libraries, and F# projects for automated tests.

 Projects are organized into folders:
-* Windows executables are in the `windows/` folder, and target `.NET Framework 4.7.2` + `C# 8.0`
+* Windows projects are in the `windows/` folder, and target `.NET Framework 4.7.2` + `C# 8.0`
 * Libraries (`TweetLib.*`) are in the `lib/` folder, and target `.NET Standard 2.0` + `C# 9.0`
 * Tests (`TweetTest.*`) are also in the `lib/` folder, and target `.NET Framework 4.7.2` + `F#`

 Here are a few things to keep in mind:
 * Executable projects have their entry points in `Program.cs`
-* Library projects have their assembly information in `Lib.cs`
+* Library projects targeting `.NET Standard` have their assembly information in `Lib.cs`
-* Most projects include a link to the `Version.cs` file in the root of the repository, which allows changing the version of all executables and library files in one place
+* All non-test projects include a link to the `Version.cs` file in the root of the repository, which allows changing the version of all executables and library files in one place

 Web resource files (HTML, CSS, JS) are in the `Resources/` folder:
 * `Resources/Content/` contains all the core features of TweetDuck injected into the browser components